cioccarellia/lib-template-android/README.md

 There will be a few TODOs scattered throughout the project for things you should be modifying/adding/deleting.

 First thing first, you want to be renaming `:complex_numbers` to your library name.
-To achieve this, follow these 4 steps:
+To achieve this, follow these 5 steps:
-1. Rename `complex_numbers` occurrences in gradle files (namely in `settings.gradle`, `sample/build.gradle`, `complex_numbers/build.gradle`, and optionally in `publish_mavencentral.gradle`).
-Run a *Find In Files* search for "complex_numbers" if you want to automate this;
+1. Rename `complex_numbers` occurrences in gradle files (namely in `sample/build.gradle`, `complex_numbers/build.gradle`, and optionally in `publish_mavencentral.gradle`).
+   Run a *Find In Files* search for "complex_numbers" if you want to automate this.
+Leave it as it is inside `settings.gradle`;
 2. Rename `complex_numbers` occurrences in github workflow files (namely in `.github/workflows/push_tests.yaml`);
 3. Rename the library module.
 This can be done via Right click on the module name -> Refactor -> Rename -> Rename Module, or from the Project Structure UI;
+4. Rename `complex_numbers` occurrences in `settings.gradle`;
-4. Refactor package names, copyright & comments to match your library/author.
+5. Refactor package names, copyright & comments to match your library/author.

 Repeat the process for the `:sample` module if necessary.